Understanding Accounting Principles: The Foundation Of Financial Management

 5. Environmental, Social, and Governance (ESG) Reporting

 As corporate responsibility takes centre stage, there is a growing emphasis on ESG reporting in accounting.
-This approach involves evaluating a company's performance based on its environmental impact, social responsibility, and corporate governance practices.
+This approach evaluates a company's performance based on its environmental impact, social responsibility, and corporate governance practices.

 Integrated Reporting